yadavshivjeet/Madhav_store_Power_BI_Dashboard/README.md

  .
 Order.csv
  .
 Details.csv
  ## What i did?
- .Transform Data(Cleaning Formating, Performing aggregate function,grouping etc) .Used DAX queries for calculating AOV(Average Order Value).
+ .Transform Data(Cleaning Formating, Performing aggregate function,grouping etc).
+ .Used DAX queries for calculating AOV(Average Order Value).
  .Implemented important KPI's to visually represent and monitor our data like (sum of amount, sum of quantity, sum of profit, sum of AOV)
  .Used Various charts(Donut charts,Stacked Bar chart, Stacked column chart, card, Slicer etc.) according to cotegoies.